Freetown Christiania: Further developments

 In September 2007, the representatives of Christiania and Copenhagen's city council reached an agreement to cede control of Christiania to the city over the course of ten years for the purposes of business development.
 Also, as of May 2009, the Eastern High Court upheld a 2004 Act of Parliament which reaffirmed the state's legal claim to control of the base.
 This rule is confirmed in February 2011 by the Supreme Court.
 The state has now full right of disposal of the Christiania area.
 In June 2011, the State signed an agreement with Christiania stating that the Christiania area will be transferred to a new foundation, the Foundation Freetown Christiania.

 The most contentious part of this process has been to force the residents naturally opposed to the whole idea of ownership to buy the piece of land they have been occupying for more than 40 years.
 In July 2012, they made the first payment, and the Christianites went from squatters to legal landowners.
 A foundation, run by residents, was set up to raise funds and apply for a bank loan.
 Christianites were able to buy about 19 acres of the initial 84-acre plot.

 In his January 2013 book In the Name of the People, Ivo Mosley cited Christiania as one of the few examples of communities run on truly democratic lines that exist in the world.
 Six months later, the laws governing Christiania changed.
-In July 2013, the legislative proposal L 179 for the repealing of the Christiania Law was adopted by all parties in the Danish Parliament with the exception of the Danish People's Party.
+In July 2013, the legislative proposal L 179 for the repealing of the Christiania Law was adopted by all parties in the Folketing with the exception of the Danish People's Party.
 From that moment, the same legislative rules that apply to the rest of Denmark apply to Christiania.